Securing Client Data: Why Mortgage Companies Need Office 365's Advanced Security Features

 Built-In Compliance Tools for Mortgage Regulations

-Mortgage companies subject to GLBA, FTC Safeguards Rule, and state regulations benefit from compliance tools already included in their Microsoft 365 license:
+Mortgage companies subject to GLBA, the FTC Safeguards Rule, and state regulations benefit from compliance tools already included in their Microsoft 365 license:

 Without M365 Compliance Tools

-- Manual spreadsheets to track regulatory posture
+• Manual spreadsheets to track regulatory posture

-- Hours spent assembling documents for audit requests
+• Hours spent assembling documents for audit requests

-- Inconsistent retention — some files kept too long, others deleted too soon
+• Inconsistent retention, some files kept too long, others deleted too soon

-- No answer when auditors ask who accessed a borrower file
+• No answer when auditors ask who accessed a borrower file

-With M365 Compliance Tools
+With Microsoft Purview Compliance Tools

-- Compliance Manager scores your posture against GLBA and NIST
+• Microsoft Purview Compliance Manager scores your posture against GLBA and NIST

-- eDiscovery searches and exports records in seconds with chain of custody
+• Microsoft Purview eDiscovery searches and exports records in seconds with chain of custody

-- Retention policies enforce TRID's 3-year requirement automatically
+• Microsoft Purview retention policies enforce TRID's 3-year requirement automatically

 For a deeper look at how Microsoft 365's full suite maps to mortgage workflows, see our complete M365 guide.
 For compliance-specific dashboards, see how Power BI templates turn compliance requirements into real-time monitoring.
+For the operational model that runs all of this for ABT's 750+ FI customers, see how Guardian goes beyond Microsoft Secure Score.

 Implementation Roadmap for Mortgage Companies